 Size of Tether’s reserves causes jitters

-What is tether (USDT)
+What is Tether (USDT)?

-USDT is what is called a stablecoin.
+Tether (USDT) is what is called a stablecoin.
 This means it is designed to be pegged to the dollar, so it constantly maintains a value of $1.
 Every unit that is in existence is fully backed by traditional currency that is held in reserve.

 Do not let this stability fool you into thinking that the coin is dull, though.
-So far this year, we have seen the number of people investing in the coin, and the overall market cap of the tether cryptocurrency, explode.
+So far this year, we have seen the number of people investing in the coin, and the overall market cap of the Tether cryptocurrency, explode.

 How USDT works

 People take their money and give it to Tether Holdings, which gives them USDT in return.
-If the trader is working with the United States dollar, it should, in theory at least, be a straight swap of fiat dollars to crypto USDT.
+If the trader is working with the US dollar, it should, in theory at least, be a straight swap of fiat dollars to crypto USDT.
 As for the company behind the coin, it holds on to the money it is sent in case someone wants to swap their stablecoin back for fiat.
 At least, that is what it is supposed to do.

 The problem arises because there is no real consensus as to who backs USDT.
 This was not necessarily a problem in the eyes of crypto traders, though.
 As long as they were able to swap their fiat for the stablecoin, it did not matter.
 Often, the stablecoin was used to facilitate other crypto deals, so the matter of exchanging it back to fiat currency was something of a moot point.

-Because the cryptocurrency is tied to the value of the dollar, that should mean that, somewhere, there is $68.71bn that exists purely to back the cryptocurrency.
+Because the cryptocurrency is tied to the value of the dollar, that should mean that, somewhere, there is $67.92bn that exists purely to back the cryptocurrency.
 The problem is, no one is entirely sure whether this money exists and, if so, where it is and who is looking after it.

 USDT/USD price history